Women gradually rise in Japanese politics but face deep challenges

 A growing number of women are now seeking political careers, but they are still in the minority, especially in national politics where electoral decisions are largely determined by closed-door, male-dominated party politics, and outspoken women tend to be targets.

+“Would you use that kind of expression to describe a competition between male candidates?” she asked.

 Koike, a stylish, media-savvy former television newscaster, was first elected to parliament in 1992 at age 40.
-She served in a number of key Cabinet posts, including as environment minister and defense chief, for the long-ruling Liberal Democratic Party, before becoming Tokyo governor in 2016.
+She served in several key Cabinet posts, including as environment minister and defense chief, for the long-ruling Liberal Democratic Party, before becoming Tokyo governor in 2016.

 Renho, known for asking sharp questions in parliament, was born to a Japanese mother and Taiwanese father.
 A former model and newscaster, she was elected to parliament in 2004 and served as administrative reform minister in the government led by the now-defunct Democratic Party of Japan.